Services for Carers

 contact the Cornwall Carers Service on

-Following an assessment from Adult Care and Support, the person
+Following an assessment from Adult Care, Health and Wellbeing,

 People use their personal budgets in a number of different ways,

 including employing a personal assistant, organising practical help

 in the home, or taking part in an activity.
 Personal budgets must

 be spent on meeting an assessed eligible social care need.

 For more information and an initial assessment, contact Adult

 Care, Health and Wellbeing on 0300 1234 131,